harlan-zw/harlanzw.com/content/posts/build-unlighthouse.md

 > URL utils for humans

-Dealing with URLs in Node isn't very nice.
+Dealing with URLs in Node isn't nice.
 For Unlighthouse I needed to deal with many URLS, I needed to make sure they were standardised no matter how they were formed.

 This meant using the ufo package heavily.
-The slash trimming came in very handy and the origin detection.
+The slash trimming came in handy and the origin detection.

 ```ts
 export const trimSlashes = (s: string) => withoutLeadingSlash(withoutTrailingSlash(s))